sensu/sensu-docs/content/sensu-go/5.21/operations/maintain-sensu/migrate.md

     parent: maintain-sensu
 ---

-This guide includes general information for migrating your Sensu instance from Sensu Core 1.x to Sensu Go.
+This guide includes general information for migrating your Sensu instance from Sensu Core and Sensu Enterprise to Sensu Go.
-For instructions and tools to help you translate your Sensu configuration from Sensu Core 1.x to Sensu Go, see the [Sensu Translator project][18] and our [blog post about check configuration upgrades with the Sensu Go sandbox][25].
+For instructions and tools to help you translate your Sensu configuration from Sensu Core and Enterprise to Sensu Go, see the [Sensu Translator project][18] and our [blog post about check configuration upgrades with the Sensu Go sandbox][25].

+{{% notice note %}}
+**NOTE**: The information in this guide applies to Sensu Enterprise as well as Sensu Core, although we refer to "Sensu Core" for brevity.
+One step applies to Sensu Enterprise (and not Sensu Core) &mdash; it is designated as Sensu Enterprise-only.
+{{% /notice %}}

 Sensu Go includes important changes to all parts of Sensu: architecture, installation, resource definitions, the event data model, check dependencies, filter evaluation, and more.
 Sensu Go also includes many powerful [commercial features][27] to make monitoring easier to build, scale, and offer as a self-service tool to your internal customers.